ElGuillermo/HLL_CRCON_Discord_watch_killrate/README.md

 > [!CAUTION]
 > ⚠️This tool has been merged into the main CRCON in v11.4.0 (feb 18th 2025)
-> If you're still using it, please uninstall it before upgrading CRCON.
+> If you have installed it on a prior version, please uninstall it before upgrading CRCON.
+>
+> Basically, you just have to delete its section in `config/supervisord.conf`
+> You also can delete its files :
+> - `custom_tools/watch_killrate.py`
+> - `custom_tools/watch_killrate_config.py`

 ---